jeffpatton1971/armtemplates/README.md

 - SqlDatabase template was an array of db names, it now only deploys a single dbs

 # TODO
+- 06/24 : Leverage lookup sizing for new osDisk option p4 - p40
 - 06/24 : ~~Update NSG with Appgw2 option~~
 - 06/24 : Update AppGW for v2
 - 06/24 : Update LB for Standard SKU outbound internet traffic (outboundRules)